the-unrealist/the-unrealist/_posts/2022-10-19-commonui-actionbar.md

 <img src="/assets/images/bound-action-button-bind-widgets-2.png" alt="Bind Widgets panel showing a checkmark next to the Common Text property.">

 This part is optional, but in this tutorial we'll add a Common Action Widget, name it `InputActionWidget`, and put it in a Horizontal Box along with the text.
+This widget will automatically display the input icon associated with the action.

 <img src="/assets/images/bound-action-button-layout-with-icon.png" alt="A screenshot of the hierarchy panel for the button showing a Common Action Widget and a Common Text widget wrapped together in a Horizontal Box.">